 CFMS Student Initiative Grants

-Applications closed February 9th 2021.
+Applications for the 2020-2021 cycle closed February 9th 2021.
 55 applications were received.
-8 weeks of 2 rounds of marking in progress.
+12 initiatives were selected after two rounds of marking.

 Please check this page in December 2021 for the SIG 2021-2022 applications.